dsarrut/syd-doc/faf.md

 - sydInsertPlanarGeometricalMean

-Usage: `sydInsertPlanarGeometricalMean <images>`
+Usage: `sydInsertPlanarGeometricalMean <image>`

-Create a new (mhd) image with the geometrical mean of planar images. `<images>`  must be a single image with 4 slices (ANT_EM, POST_EM, ANT_SC, POST_SC) for respectively the image from the anterior detector, the image from the posterior detector for the primary and the scattering.
+Create a new (mhd) image with the geometrical mean of planar images. `<image>`  must be a single image with 4 slices (ANT_EM, POST_EM, ANT_SC, POST_SC) for respectively the image from the anterior detector, the image from the posterior detector for the primary and the scattering.
 The calculation is:
 ```
 sqrt[(ANT_EM - k*ANT_SC) * flip(POST_EM - k*POST_SC)]
 ```

 - sydInsertAttenuationMap

-Usage: `sydInsertAttenuationMap <images>`
+Usage: `sydInsertAttenuationMap <image>`

-Create a new (mhd) image with the conversion of CT's HU into attenuation coefficients.`<images>`  must be a CT image.
+Create a new (mhd) image with the conversion of CT's HU into attenuation coefficients.`<image>`  must be a CT image.
 The calculation is:

 - sydInsertProjection